-The Board began offering online dispute resolution to parties in 2011.
-To improve the flexibility of ODR, the Board will offer accelerated ODR for certain appeals.
-The goal of accelerated ODR is to improve efficiency by reducing the amount of work required and decreasing the time to a final Board decision.
+The Board began offering Online Dispute Resolution (ODR) to parties in 2011.
+This year, the Board will offer Accelerated ODR for certain appeals.
+The goal of Accelerated ODR is to improve efficiency by reducing the amount of work required and decreasing the time to a final Board decision.

-The Board will invite select appeals to participate in accelerated ODR.
-If both parties agree to participate, the appeal will follow the accelerated ODR pathway.
+The Board will invite select appeals to participate in Accelerated ODR.